 Firstly, I set it for all year and it took me a lot of time.
 But I discovered that I filled my notebook within 4-6 months.
-Therefore now I create a future log only for maximum a half year.
+Therefore now I create a future log only for a maximum of a half year.

 Alternatively, if you’re looking for some other bujo tips and tricks, please find below the ultimate guide on how to plan ahead with a future log.

 Clearly, planning the entire month ahead is one of my favorite productivity hacks.
 Having monthly goals, to-do lists, projects or events gathered in one place makes your life so much easier.
 Only with one short glimpse, you’re able to control many (if not all) aspects of your schedule.